agarwalaman263/agarwalaman263/README.md

 Hey there 👋

 I'm Aman and I am a Software Engineer.
-I am keenly interested in projected related to cloud architecture and data sciences.
+I am keenly interested in projects related to cloud architecture and data sciences.
 I have a considerable experience with both front-end as well as back-end development.

 Curious about me?
 [Check out my portfolio.](https://amanagarwal.in/)